Kektopular/Julia-Set-Generator/README.md

 This is a basic program written in Python and using TensorFlow, for generating and rendering Julia sets.
 While I was first learning Python, I came across TensorFlow and TensorBoard and thought that they were interesting looking tools.
 I am also quite fond of visualizations, so I thought that this would be a fun thing to make, and it was!

-I originally created this program in June 2018, but in April 2019 I decided to get it working again and upload it fresh to GitHub.
+I originally created this program in May 2018, but in April 2019 I decided to get it working again and upload it fresh to GitHub.

 It collects a complex number for c in z_(n+1)=z_n^2+c with user input, which defines the set that is generated.
 You can easily change the domain, range, resolution, and color gradient through simple modifications of the code as well.